Generation-Augmented Generation: A Plug-and-Play Framework for Private Knowledge Injection in Large Language Models: Analysis

-\subsection{Case study}
+\subsection{Case Study}

-Figure~\ref{fig:case-study} illustrates retrieval brittleness in chunked private corpora: the query targets AbISCO-300 and a T-cell/APC mechanism, yet RAG’s evidence is \textbf{entity-mismatched} (AbISCO-100) and dominated by humoral readouts, so the frozen base model cannot ground the requested mechanism and effectively abstains.
-GAG instead conditions the base model via a constant-budget injected token derived from the domain expert module, avoiding prompt-time evidence serialization and its coverage gaps.
-Importantly, the expert background text shown in the figure is only an analysis-time probe for interpretability: in the actual GAG pipeline, $\mathrm{LLM}_{\text{domain},i}$ produces \textbf{no explicit text output} to the user and contributes solely a single continuous embedding.
-This case supports our claim that GAG mitigates retrieval fragmentation/mismatch while keeping the interface fixed and predictable under a frozen base model.
-In Appendix~\ref{app:more-interesting-cases}, we include more interesting cases including error analysis.
+Figure~\ref{fig:case-study} illustrates retrieval brittleness in chunked private corpora through an adjuvant-domain example: the query targets AbISCO-300 and a T-cell/APC mechanism, yet RAG’s evidence is \textbf{entity-mismatched} (AbISCO-100) and dominated by humoral readouts, so the frozen base model cannot ground the requested mechanism and effectively abstains.
+This example highlights that even topically related retrieved passages may fail to provide the specific specialist evidence needed for correct answering.
+GAG instead conditions the base model through a fixed-budget \textbf{multi-slot latent memory interface} distilled from the domain expert module, avoiding prompt-time evidence serialization and its associated coverage gaps.
+Importantly, the displayed “Generated Expert Background” in the figure is only an analysis-time probe for interpretability: in the actual GAG pipeline, $\mathrm{LLM}_{\text{domain},i}$ produces \textbf{no explicit text output} to the base model.
+Instead, the expert's multi-layer hidden states are compressed into latent memory slots and injected after cross-layer fusion and projector alignment.
+This case supports our claim that GAG mitigates retrieval fragmentation and entity mismatch while preserving a fixed and predictable specialist knowledge interface under a frozen base model.
+In Appendix~\ref{app:more-interesting-cases}, we include additional case studies and error analysis.